 AMPERNA® is in fact the first Australian brand to bring you a full range of probiotic skincare products, and the first to use this probiotic strain in any Australian skincare product.

-Also be sure to check out a great blog post written by Naturopath and Clinical Nutritionist Pernille Jensen (The Gut Co) on how your gut health & skin are connected.
+Also be sure to check out a great blog post written by Naturopath and Clinical Nutritionist Pernille Jensen (The Gut Co) on how your gut health and skin are connected.